Intro to Mesh Integrity

 Common Causes & Prevention

-Bevel Command Issues - Can double up vertices
+Bevel Command Issues - Can double up vertices if you unknowingly perform a tiny bevel of say 0.0001 width by accident.

-Double Mirror Setup - Mirror modifiers double up geometry if symmetry line isn't prepped correctly
+Double Mirror Setup - Mirror modifiers double up geometry if symmetry line isn't prepped correctly.

 Tools & Solutions